-Delafield is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Delafield is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Delafield is a city of sales and office workers, managers, and professionals.
 There are especially a lot of people living in Delafield who work in sales jobs (15.65%), management occupations (13.79%), and office and administrative support (12.07%).

 Also of interest is that Delafield has more people living here who work in computers and math than 95% of the places in the US.

 In Delafield, a lot of people use the bus to get to work every day though Delafield is a relatively small city.
 Those that ride the bus are primarily traveling out of town to good jobs in other cities.